These strawberry Belgian waffles are on the table in less than 15 minutes. It makes them the newest addition to my list of 30 minute meals!

 - 1 cup of sliced strawberries

-- 1 tbsp of good quality vegetable oil
+- 1 tablespoon of good quality vegetable oil

 - 1 extra large egg